baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

 };
 ```

-> **Note:** Adding a number as a prefix to the Azure resource group names just helps keep them sorted in sequence and making them easier to find and navigate.
+> **Note:** Adding a number as a prefix to the Azure resource group names helps keep them sorted in sequence, making them easier to find and navigate.

 ---